 Road Race Criterium Team &

-Individual Time
+Individual Tin

 Trial

 Women 80-115 km 45-60 min 20-35 km

 Men 100-160 km 60-90 min 20-35 km

 - (c) Each team may enter up to six riders in the road race and up to four riders in the criterium. - (d) Six point primes occur in the criterium, with a point scale of 7, 5, 3, 2, 1, for first through fifth place.
 These points are for the individual omnium, and therefore are included directly in the determination of the individual rider omnium and indirectly in the determination of the team omnium. - (e) Teams for the team time trials shall consist of three or four riders.
 Teams will be timed on the leading wheel of the third rider.
-Riders must be of the same gender and from the same team; no composite teams are allowed. - (f) To be eligible for the individual omnium, a rider must score points in both the road race and the criterium. - (g) The individual time trial shall not count toward the team or individual omnium.
+Riders must be of the same gender and from the same team; no composite teams are allowed. - (f) To be eligible for the individual omnium, a rider must score points in both the road race and the criterium. - (g) The individual time trial shall not count toward the team or individual omnium. - (h) Men's and Women's individual race winners, team race, and individual omnium winners will be awarded for Varsity and Club, but not for divisions within those categories. - (i) Team Omnium will be awarded for both Varsity and Club teams and for divisions within those categories.